Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Storage/Local-Storage.md

   sudo fdisk /dev/sdX
   ```
   - Enter `d` to delete a partition.
-  - Follow prompts to specify the partition number.
   - Enter `w` to write changes.

 ### **Modifying Partitions**